getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

 The key thing to notice is that it's an array that contains all the characters from the input string.

-Transforming it into a tree would create an AST, which is a structure that looks something like:
+Transforming it into a parse tree would create a structure that looks something like:

 ```json
 {